xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-android-setup.md

 description:
 ---

-The Android-mobile-tests perform UI functional automation test on an Android application using Katalon Studio.
+This article shows you how to set up Android real devices to test Android applications with Katalon Studio.

-This topic describes the preliminary actions you need to perform to prepare the environment for testing Android applications with Katalon Studio.
+> If you want to perform Android mobile testing with Android Studio (Emulator), you can refer to this document: [[Mobile] Configure Android Studio (Emulator)](https://docs.katalon.com/katalon-studio/docs/configure-android-studio.html#configure-android-studio).
 ## Set up Android tests on Windows, Linux and macOS

 ### On Windows machine